bSchnepp/Feral/sec/README.md

 ## What are we doing?
-We'll aim for what *could* be considered B3 in the Orange Book, but we're not bothering with any formal compliance or anything like that.
+We'll aim for what *could* be considered B3 in the Orange Book, (or better) but we're not bothering with any formal compliance or anything like that.
-(again, if you *really* want security, use OpenBSD or Linux with AppArmor.)
+(again, if you *really* want security, use OpenBSD or Linux with AppArmor/SELinux.)

-Thus, we'll break rules when it's convenient to implementation.
+Thus, we'll break rules when it's convenient to implementation, or when it doesn't make sense in the context of Feral, if those cases exist.

 ## Ideas?
 **there is no root user.**